Meningitis

 Monitor glucose, acid-base, and hydration status.

-Steroids are indicated for pneumococcal or Hemophilus meningitis; empiric treatment should be given before (10-20 min) antibiotics to prevent hyperimmune response following cell death.
+Steroids are indicated for Pneumococcal or Hemophilus meningitis; empiric treatment should be given before (10-20 min) antibiotics to prevent hyperimmune response following cell death.
 However, evidence is varying.

 Prophylaxis

-Patients should be isolated until 24 hours after initiation of culture-sensitive antiobiotics.
-This is especially important for Neisseria and for Hemophilus.
-Prophylaxis is recommended for contacts.
-Rifampin is a helpful drug in this regard.
+Prophylaxis is recommended for contacts; rifampin is frequently used.
 Warn patients of orange tears and urine, and that oral contraceptives will be temporarily ineffective.

-H.influenza type b (Hib) vaccine
+H.influenza type b (Hib) vaccine series should be offered to all people.

 return to top